 An individual engaged in business activities may elect to do this directly and not via a company.
 In such case the individual must register the sole proprietorship (“Enkeltpersonforetak” or “ENK”).

-The ENK has unlimited liability for the debts of his or her business.
+The owner of the ENK has unlimited liability for the debts and liabilities of the business.

-The ENK must keep books of accounts and the tax rates deviates from the corporate tax rates as they are linked to the tax rates of employees.
+The ENK must keep books of accounts.
+The tax rates of the ENK deviate from the corporate tax rates as they are linked to the tax rates of employees.